IgniteUI/app-builder-docfx/en/generate-app/azure-integration.md

 2. App Builder triggers the build automatically when code is pushed.
 3. Monitor build status from within Azure DevOps.

-> If no pipeline is configured, you will need to create one manually and grant it access to the repository.

 ## Pull Requests for Follow-up Changes

 For subsequent publishes: